timwfitnum/Validus-MemeGen/README.md

 The libraries did end up coming at a cost.
 Specifically the Chakra-UI, which made taking a screenshot of the DOM impossible to capture the image tags.
 Fixing this would have completely rearranged my project and I still do not understand the error that was occuring nor how to fix it.
 ## Styling
+The real-time styling of the components, in particular, the overlaying text was very difficult for me.
+The lack of experience with basic css really hendered my abilites at successfully using CSS-in-JS.
+I especially struggled with positioning for a while until I managed to get the text to start in the appropriate position.

+The next issue, that still aludes me, was correctly styling the text so that the center placement of the text would that starting position.
+But after many attempts at different ways of trying to position and style the text overlay I had no joy.

+I am certain I have just been making a small styling mistake and that there is not an issue at the root of my component use that did not help me succeed in the correct position and also the optional rotation of the code, given the meme required it.

 ## Confliciting Sources
 Before I started this task I used youtube tutorials, React's documentation and lots of other resources available to me.